fbpx

 Subscribe and review The Email Marketing Show podcast

 Thanks so much for tuning into the podcast!
-If you enjoyed this episode (all about the 7 best email marketing strategies that shouldn't work but do) and love the show, we'd really appreciate you subscribing and leaving us a review of the show on your favourite podcast player.
+If you enjoyed this episode (all about the 7 BEST email marketing strategies that shouldn't work but absolutely do) and love the show, we'd appreciate you subscribing and leaving us a review of the show on your favourite podcast player.

 Not only does it let us know you're out there listening, but your feedback helps us to keep creating the most useful episodes so more awesome people like you can discover the podcast.

 And please do tell us!
-If you don't spend time on email marketing, what do you really fill your working days with?
+What do you really fill your working days with if you don't spend time on email marketing?
 We'd love to know!

 Leave a Reply